 There are lots of reasons to go to couples counselling, so begin by reflecting on yours.
 When you articulate your motivations clearly, it will help you to focus on your shared goals, which will help you to get the most out of your counselling sessions when you get there, too.
 When preparing to talk to your partner about going to couples counselling, it can help to break your reasons down into three components:

-- What your current situation looks like (what you’re unhappy about and would like to change)
+- The current state of your relationship (what you’re unhappy about and would like to change)

-- How you feel about how things are between you now
+- Your feelings about how things are between you now